THE TOYS ARE BACK IN TOWN.

 One thing is for certain.
 The Toy Story franchise will always remain the studio’s most transformative experience.

 Two years have passed since Woody first met Buzz Lightyear, and Andy is heading for summer camp.
 The idea was to bring Woody along for the trip, but an accident puts an end to those plans; Andy accidentally rips the cowboy’s right arm and leaves the toy behind.
 Woody is depressed, but when Andy’s mother arranges a garage sale he finds a reason to organize another expedition.
 She intends to sell one of Andy’s old toys, a rubber penguin called Wheezy.
-The toy is rescued, but Woody falls behind and is stolen by a fanatical toy collector.
+Woody can’t let that happen.
+The toy is rescued, but the cowboy falls behind and is stolen by a fanatical toy collector.
 It turns out that Woody is very valuable.
 The toy was based on an old 1950s TV show where a cowboy called Woody was thrown into adventures along with Jessie the Yodeling Cowgirl, a horse called Bullseye, and Stinky Pete the Prospector.
 The toy collector has the three other toys and Woody completes the franchise.

 As Buzz organizes an expedition to rescue Woody, the cowboy has to choose between going back to Andy or have a brilliant future as an adored attraction in a Tokyo toy museum.